 To use a laptop:

-- You must have had an Austin Public Library Adult Card issued at least two months previously.
+- You must have an Austin Public Library Card in good standing.

-- You must show a current photo ID that matches the photo ID number on your library account.
+- You must show a current, acceptable photo ID that matches the photo ID associated with your Library Card.

 Other Free Internet Access Locations